- § 1770.

 (1) The licensing of physician assistants to allow:

 a.
-The performance of delegated medical acts within the education, training, and experience of physician assistants; and
+The practice of medicine within the education, training, and experience of physician assistants; and

 b.
-The performance of services customary to the practice of the supervising physician;
+The performance of medical services customary to the practice of the collaborating physician;

-(2) Delegated medical acts provided by physician assistants to include, but not be limited to:
+(2) Medical acts provided by physician assistants to include:

 a.
 The performance of complete patient histories and physical examinations;

 b.
-The recording of patient progress notes in an outpatient setting;
+The recording of patient progress notes in an in-patient or out-patient setting;

 c.
-The relaying, transcribing, or executing of specific diagnostic or therapeutic orders;
+The ordering, relaying, transcribing, or executing of specific diagnostic or therapeutic orders or procedures;

 d.
-Medical acts of diagnosis and prescription of therapeutic drugs and treatments which have been delegated by the supervising physician;
+Medical acts of diagnosis and prescription of therapeutic drugs and treatments; and referral of patients to specialists as needed;

 e.
-Prescriptive authority for therapeutic drugs and treatments within the scope of physician assistant practice, as delegated by the supervising physician.
+Prescriptive authority for therapeutic drugs and treatments within the scope of physician assistant practice.
 The physician assistant’s prescriptive authority and authority to practice as a physician assistant are subject to biennial renewal upon application to the Physician Assistant Regulatory Council; and

 f.
 The use of telemedicine as defined in this chapter and, as further described in regulation, the use of and participation in telehealth.